 This information will help you care for your Heimlich valve when you leave the hospital.

 - Clean the skin around your chest tube with soap and water every day.
-Remove any soap residue on your skin to prevent irritation.
-Place a clean, dry dressing where the chest tube goes into your skin.
-Change the dressing if it gets wet or dirty.
+Remove any leftover soap on your skin to prevent irritation.
+Place a clean, dry bandage where the chest tube goes into your skin.
+Change the bandage if it gets wet or dirty.

 The Heimlich valve should never be disconnected from your chest tube.
 If it becomes disconnected, follow these steps:

-- Reconnect it immediately by inserting the clear end of the valve into your chest tube.
+- Reconnect it immediately by inserting the blue end of the valve into your chest tube.